Module Catalogue

 Debates on methodology

-Problems of democratic transition and consolidation
+Problems of transition and democratic (de-)consolidation

 Government Performance: Accountability and Responsibility and regime survival

-The role of social media in democracies.
+The role of social media in democracies and autocracies

 Teaching Methods